What Is Diarrhea?

-It's almost impossible to prevent kids from ever getting diarrhea.
+It's almost impossible to prevent all cases diarrhea.
 But there are some ways to make it less likely:

-- Make sure kids wash their hands well and often, especially after using the toilet and before eating.
+- Wash your hands well and often, especially after using the toilet and before eating.
 Hand washing is the best way to prevent diarrheal infections that pass from person to person.
-Dirty hands carry germs into the body when kids bite their nails, suck their thumbs, eat with their fingers, or put any part of their hands into their mouths.

 - Keep bathroom surfaces like sinks and toilets clean.

 - Wash fruits and vegetables well before eating.

 - Clean kitchen counters and cooking utensils well after they've been in contact with raw meat, especially poultry.

 - Refrigerate meats as soon as possible after bringing them home from the store.
 Cook them until they're no longer pink.
 Refrigerate all leftovers as soon as possible.